masoudltf/tosan-widget-guide/README.md

 > language is the selected language which is selected in Netway by the user.

-> The widget can call the Widget Store login service with the ssoToken.
+> The widget can call the Widget Store login service with the ssoToken.**it's disposable**

 > ssoTokenExpirationTime is the ssoToken expiration date.

-**The ssoToken is disposable**